-Monster filed a complaint against the Attorneys, asserting causes of action for: (1) breach of contract, (2) breach of the implied covenant of good faith and fair dealing, (3) unjust enrichment, and (4) promissory estoppel.
+Monster filed this action against the Attorneys, asserting causes of action for: (1) breach of contract, (2) breach of the implied covenant of good faith and fair dealing, (3) unjust enrichment, and (4) promissory estoppel.

 The Attorneys filed a special motion to strike under Code of Civil Procedure section 425.16 (SLAPP motion).
 They argued, among other things, that Monster could not show a probability of prevailing on its breach of contract claim because they were not parties to the settlement agreement.

-In opposition, Monster argued, among other things: (1) Schechter's statements were commercial speech and therefore unprotected, and (2) the Attorneys were "clearly" bound by the settlement agreement.
+In opposition, Monster argued, among other things: (1) Schechter's statements were commercial speech and therefore unprotected, and (2) the Attorneys were "[c]learly" bound by the settlement agreement.

-The trial court denied the SLAPP motion with respect to the breach of contact cause of action but granted it with respect to the other causes of action.
-It explained, in part: "The settlement clearly contemplates counsel as being subject to the agreement because . . . plaintiffs had the authority to execute the settlement agreement on behalf of their counsel, and counsel is clearly allowed and not allowed to do certain things in the settlement.
-In addition, counsel signed the document."
+The trial court denied the motion with respect to the breach of contact cause of action but granted it with respect to the other causes of action.
+It explained, in part: "[T]he settlement clearly contemplates counsel as being subject to the agreement because . . . plaintiffs had the authority to execute the settlement agreement on behalf of their counsel, and counsel is clearly allowed and not allowed to do certain things in the settlement. [¶] In addition, counsel signed the document."
+It added that Schechter's "suggestion that he is not a party to the contract merely because he approved it as to form and content only is beyond reason."